-Securities issued to the market were mainly with tenors of five years, except for a four-year note that was issued during the year.
-No long-term bonds offered in 2021.
+Securities issued to the market however were medium-term in nature, with tenors of five years with no long-term bonds offered in 2021.
+The exception was the issuance of a four year note.
 No securities were issued via the RGSM but through private placement arrangements.
-All securities had an amortized repayment structure.
-The Government continues to make Private Placement securities more marketable and transparent by applying to the Eastern Caribbean Central Securities Depository (ECCSD) on a timely manner to have these instruments listed, thus providing a benchmark for pricing purposes to investors.
-However, no new bonds or notes have been listed by the ECCSD on the Eastern Caribbean Securities Exchange website since 2019.
+The Government continues to make Private Placement securities more marketable and transparent by applying to the Eastern Caribbean Central Securities Depository (ECCSD) on a timely manner to have these instruments listed, thus providing a benchmark for pricing purposes to investors and other market participants.